flickr/Mobilus In Mobili

 TaxisSome of the larger cab companies include Galaxy, (804) 560-4408; Yellow, (804) 222-7300; and Richmond Taxi, (804) 439-0009.
 Base fare is $2.50 for the first one-fifth mile, 50c for each additional one-fifth mile and 50c for each 80-second period of delay, including traffic.
 Base fare rises $1 for each additional passenger over age 6 and for rides between 9 p.m. and 6 a.m.
 A $2 access fee is added to fares originating at the airport.

 Public TransportationThe Greater Richmond Transit Co.
 (GRTC) operates buses throughout most of the city and parts of Henrico County.
 The base fare for local routes is $1.50.
 Transfers cost 25c.
 Transfers must be purchased at the time your initial fare is paid.
 Reduced rates are available for senior citizens and the physically impaired.
 Go Cards, used in lieu of cash by customers boarding GRTC vehicles, are available for advance purchase at retail locations throughout the Richmond area for $10.
 Phone (804) 358-4782.

-EssentialsExplore Maymont (2201 Shields Lake Dr.), a dairy farm-turned-Gilded Age showstopper that has been enjoyed as a public park and museum since 1925.
-The 100-acre site on the James River, once the home of business leader James H. Dooley and his wife, has got it all: a luxurious 33-room mansion, zoological exhibits, historical carriages, meticulously groomed gardens and more than a few captivated guests.
+What to Do in RichmondExplore Maymont (2201 Shields Lake Dr.), a dairy farm-turned-Gilded Age showstopper that has been enjoyed as a public park and museum since 1925.
+The 100-acre destination on the James River, once the home of business leader James H. Dooley and his wife, has got it all: a luxurious 33-room mansion, zoological exhibits, historical carriages, meticulously groomed gardens and more than a few captivated guests.

 Lose count at The Museum of the Confederacy (1201 E. Clay St.), whose imposing collection of relics, manuscripts and photographs includes 1,500 decorative objects, 550 flags, 177 firearms and 150 paintings.
 After getting historical context, take a travel tour of the adjacent The White House of the Confederacy .
 During 40-minute guided tours, docents lead visitors through this gray-stuccoed Court End mansion, which Confederate President Jefferson Davis and his family inhabited 1861-65.